 \section{Results and analysis}

-The measured loss rates for Na${+}$NaLi collisions as a function of magnetic field are shown in Fig.~2, and this represents the main result of this paper.
-It shows a resonant enhancement of the loss by more than two orders of magnitude.
-Since the ratio of maximum and minimum loss is $y^2$ in the Fabry-Perot model, this immediately suggests that $y$ has to be smaller than $0.1$.
-We can fit the asymmetric lineshape of the resonance very well with the function $C(y, s(B))$ and obtain $y{=}0.05$ and $q{=}1.61$.
-However, the observed peak losses are close to the unitarity limit which provides an upper limit for elastic and inelastic scattering rates.
-When the scattering length exceeds the de Broglie wavelength, $\lambdabar = 1/k$, the elastic cross section in 3D saturates at $4\pi\lambdabar^2$, whereas the inelastic rate constant peaks at $(h/2\mu)\lambdabar$.
-The observed peak loss rate is close to the unitarity limit, so we have to consider the role of non-zero momentum.
+The measured loss rates for Na${+}$NaLi collisions as a function of magnetic field are shown in Fig.~2.
+These data, which reveal a resonant enhancement of the loss by more than two orders of magnitude, represent the main result of this paper.
+Because the ratio of maximum and minimum loss is $y^2$ in the Fabry-Perot model, this result immediately suggested that $y$ has to be $<0.1$.
+We could fit the asymmetric line shape of the resonance well to the function $C(y, s(B))$ with an overall normalization factor and obtain $y{=}0.05$ and $q{=}1.61$.
+However, the observed peak losses were close to the unitarity limit, which provides an upper limit for elastic and inelastic scattering rates.
+When the scattering length exceeds the de Broglie wavelength $\lambdabar = 1/k$ (where $k$ is the relative wave number), the elastic cross section in 3D saturates at $4\pi\lambdabar^2$, whereas the inelastic rate coefficient peaks at $(h/2\mu)\lambdabar$ (where $h$ is Planck’s constant).
+The observed peak loss rate was close to the unitarity limit, so we had to consider the role of nonzero momentum.